 The University has an over-arching role in administration and regulation, with rules that apply to research students in all subjects.
-The central University bodies for administrative matters relating to research students are the Student Registry and the Postgraduate Committee (a sub-committee of the General Board Education Committee).
+The central University bodies with oversight of administrative matters relating to research students are the Student Registry and the Postgraduate Committee (a sub-committee of the General Board Education Committee).